 "Nichollo had named her Hadassah," said Nicholas, "but who she was named for, I do not know.
 Perhaps I would ask him myself."

-The nurse showed him the baby, who was still as pale as the day she had first arrived at the palace.
-Leo gasped as he laid eyes on her.
+The nurse showed him the baby, who was still as pale as the day she first arrived at the palace.
+Leo gasped as he laid his eyes on her.
 "Has no one bothered to wash her in lavender water?"

 "I wonder why not," said Alexandra.
 "She is so weak and tiny.
-Many have said that she would not last the month.
+Many have said she would not last the month.
 We wonder if her future is tied to ours."

 "Indeed," said Leo.
 "Not only is her future tied to yours, but her life is the life of your reign.
-I knew that one day, a czar would bind his life to that of a common child, but he is not the boy who Alexander has promised to Russia.
-He is a baseborn boy with connection to the Smirnov family, though very few members would admit to actually knowing him.
+I knew that one day, a czar would bind his life to that of a common child, but he is not the boy Alexander promised to Russia.
+He is a baseborn boy with connections to the Smirnov family, though few members would admit to actually knowing him.
 Nichollo himself knows nothing about the boy.
 You would bow and address the boy as your czar?"

 "I would, if I had no other choice," said Nicholas.
 "I have spent 13 years preparing myself for that eventuality.
 But my mother would not allow her husband to appoint a baseborn boy as czarevitch over her trueborn son."

-He turned away and said, "Now I must go to my brother sorcerers and inform them of your father's demise and that you now rule all Russia.
+He turned away and said, "Now I must go to my brother sorcerers and inform them of your father's demise and that you now rule Russia.
 They will advise you."